How To Survive Labour - The Top 10 Coping Strategies

 - Clary sage - to help induce labour

-Distraction can involve anything from watching a favourite movie to listening to music, or even having a snack.
-Eating and drinking also provides the added benefit of helping to keep you hydrated and maintaining your energy levels.
-Try ice lollies, chocolate, or carbohydrates like bananas, bread and cereal for a long, slow energy release.
+Distraction can involve anything from watching a favourite movie to listening to music or even having a snack.
+Eating and drinking also provide the added benefits of helping to keep you hydrated and maintaining your energy levels.
+Try ice lollies, chocolate, or carbohydrates like bananas, bread and cereal for an extended, slow energy release.

 Just as certain hormones help to bring on labour, adrenaline and fear can actually slow down and even halt your labour.
 Understanding what’s happening to you during labour helps to reduce anxiety and take away that fear.